Grants Manager A/B

 Job Description Summary

-The Special Operations Unit is an innovative group consisting of specialized Grants Managers that are utilized, on an as-needed basis, to provide support throughout the various Divisions within the Department of Medicine.
+The Special Operations Unit is an innovative group consisting of specialized Grants Managers that are utilized, on an as needed basis, to provide support throughout the various Divisions within the Department of Medicine (DOM).
 Specialized support includes multi-divisional project management (including training grants, program projects, clinical trials, and projects with multiple subcontracts), onboarding support and training for new employees, and pre-award support in budget and proposal development.

 Grants Manager B:

-- Grants Manager B- Bachelor's Degree and 5 to 7 years of experience or an equivalent combination of education and experience.
+Same as Grants Manager A with 5 to 7 years of grant and contract administration experience or an equivalent combination of education and experience.
+Master's degree preferred.

-The candidate will possess strong organizational, leadership, data management, and documentation skills, is attentive to detail and strives for accurate results, has the ability to work both independently and cooperatively, and demonstrates excellent interpersonal skills.
-He/She will also effectively manage their own time while overseeing and prioritizing tasks for junior colleagues and be able to translate intricate processes to assist the overall grants management education of the Department.
+The candidate will possess strong organizational, data management and documentation skills, is attentive to detail and strives for accurate results, has the ability to work both independently and cooperatively, and demonstrates excellent interpersonal skills.

 Job Location - City, State